 If you’re looking for fares to a particular destination, you can track flight prices.
 Simply enable the “track prices” feature.
 Google Flights will monitor prices for you and send you email notifications.

 How to find cheap flights when you’re travel dates are flexible

 Save money on airfare with Going (formerly Scott’s Cheap Flights)

 Even if your travel dates are only moderately flexible, you need to check out Going (which used to be Scott’s Cheap Flights).
 Setting up a bunch of Google Flights price tracking alerts will only get you so far.

-If you’re serious about scoring a good deal on airfare (the kind that will make all your friends jealous), I highly recommend you try a subscription to Going.
+If you’re serious about scoring a great deal on airfare (the kind that will make all your friends jealous), I highly recommend you try a subscription to Going.